-For the fiscal year ended December 31, 2021, we had an operating loss of \$14.0 million.
-As of December 31, 2021, we had cash and cash equivalents of \$3.1 million and current liabilities of \$15.7 million.
+For the fiscal year ended December 31, 2022, we had an operating loss from continuing operations of \$3.6 million.
+As of December 31, 2022, we had cash and cash equivalents of \$4.8 million and current liabilities of \$14.3 million.
 The Company must fund its operating deficit until a sustainable level of revenue is achieved.
-These factors have raised substantial doubts about our ability to continue as a going concern.
 We may need to attempt to raise additional equity capital by selling shares of common stock or other dilutive or non-dilutive means, if necessary.
-However, the doubts raised, relating to our ability to continue as a going concern, may make investing in our securities an unattractive investment for potential investors.
+However, investing in our securities may be an unattractive investment for potential investors.
 These factors, among others, may make it difficult to raise any additional capital.

-Our results of operations have been adversely affected and, in the future, could be materially adversely impacted by the coronavirus (COVID-19) pandemic.
+Our results of operations have been adversely affected and, in the future, could be materially adversely impacted by the COVID-19 virus.

-The world is currently suffering a COVID-19 pandemic which has resulted in governments around the world implementing stringent measures to help control the spread of the virus, including stay-at-home orders, temporarily closing businesses, restricting gatherings, restricting travel, and mandating social distancing and face coverings.
-The continuing impact that the COVID-19 pandemic will have on our operations, including duration, severity and scope, remains highly uncertain and cannot be fully predicted at this time.
+The continuing impact that the COVID-19 virus will have on our operations, including duration, severity and scope, remains highly uncertain and cannot be fully predicted at this time.
 Such impact is a function of the scope of any new virus mutations and outbreaks, the nature of government public health guidelines and the public's adherence to those guidelines, the rate of individuals becoming fully vaccinated, the public's adherence to guidelines to receive booster shots, the success of business and economic recovery as the pandemic recedes, unemployment levels, the extent to which new shutdowns may be needed and the impact of any further government economic relief on the U.S. economy.
-In particular, the continued spread of the coronavirus globally is adversely affecting global economies and financial markets which has materially and adversely impacted our operations including, without limitation, the functioning of our laboratories, the availability of supplies including reagents, the progress and data collection of our pharma services, demand for our services and travel, customer demand and employee health and availability.
-Further, the impact of the COVID-19 pandemic in part caused us to reevaluate the carrying charge of our intangible assets and led us to restate certain of our financial statements to record impairment charges and amortization expense.
-While we believe we have generally recovered from the adverse impact that the COVID-19 pandemic had on our business during 2020, we believe that the COVID-19 pandemic could continue to adversely impact our results of operations, cash flows and financial condition in the future.
+The coronavirus may continue to spread globally, adversely affecting global economies and financial markets, has and may materially and adversely impact our operations including, without limitation, the functioning of our laboratory, the availability of supplies including reagents, demand for our services and travel, customer demand and employee health and availability.
+While we believe we have generally recovered from the adverse impact that the COVID-19 pandemic had on our business during 2020, we believe that the COVID-19 virus could continue to adversely impact our results of operations, cash flows and financial condition in the future.
+At this time, the Biden Administration does not plan to renew the COVID-19 national and public health emergencies when they expire on May 11, which has been extended every 90 days since they were established in 2020.
+This decision, therefore, appears to represent a de-escalation in the way the government treats the pandemic, as well as a perception that most people have either been vaccinated or have recovered from a COVID-19 infection (or both), Despite this anticipated change in policy, COVID-19 is still with us and as the virus continues to reproduce and mutate, the Administration's policy may need be adjusted.
+In any event, it is likely that we will still need to make adjustments to our op